Anne, Princess Royal and Princess of Orange: Regency

 William IV died on 22 October 1751, at the age of forty, and Anne was appointed as regent for her three-year-old son, William V. She gained all the prerogatives normally held by a hereditary stadtholder of the Netherlands, with the exception of the military duties of the office, which were entrusted to Duke Louis Ernest of Brunswick-Lüneburg.
 She was hard-working, but arrogant and imperious, which made her unpopular.
 The 1750s were years of increasing tension and commercial rivalry between Holland and Great Britain, which placed her in a difficult position.

 Anne's interior policy focused on defending the authority of the central hereditary stadtholder government over the traditional rights of the Dutch states.
 The reform of the hereditary post of stadtholder had been introduced during the reign of her late husband; it was new and controversial and was questioned after his death, but Anne effectively defended the centralized government.
 In the conflict with the city of Haarlem, for example, she prevented the city from holding its election by refusing the release of its list of candidates.
 Her harsh rule was resented, but her consolidation policy effectively secured the new hereditary Stadtholder rule in the Netherlands.

-In her foreign policy, Anne favored the British alliance with the Emperor before the French, a policy which was not popular in the Netherlands, and her fortification of the southern provinces against the French Netherlands was met with great opposition.
+In her foreign policy, Anne favoured the British alliance with the Emperor before the French, a policy which was not popular in the Netherlands, and her fortification of the southern provinces against the French Netherlands was met with great opposition.

 Anne continued to act as regent until her death from dropsy in 1759, at The Hague, when she was replaced by her mother-in-law, Marie Louise of Hesse-Kassel, who was assisted by Duke Louis Ernest of Brunswick-Lüneburg.
 When she too died in 1765, Anne's daughter, Carolina, was made regent until William V reached the age of eighteen in 1766.